Bilinear R-parity violating supersymmetry under the light of neutrino oscillation, higgs and flavor data: Introduction

 The bilinear term, $\epsilon_i \hat{L}_i \hat{H}_u$, and the next two trilinear terms containing $ \lambda$, $\lambda^{\prime}$ in the Eq.~\ref{eq:rpv_potential} each violates lepton number by one unit and the last $\lambda^{\prime\prime}$ term violates the baryon number by one unit.
 Here $\hat{L}_i$ ($\hat{E}_k$) corresponds to the left (right) handed lepton supermultiplet and $\hat{H}_u$ is the up-type Higgs supermultiplet. $\hat{Q}_j$, $\hat{U}_j$ ($\hat{D}_k$) represent left-handed doublet and right-handed singlet up-type (down-type) quark supermultiplet respectively.
 One can generate non-zero light neutrino masses through the trilinear $\lambda$ or $\lambda^{\prime}$ couplings at one-loop~\cite{Rakshit:2004rj,Grossman:2003gq}.
 Note that, with these couplings, the neutrinos are still massless at tree level.
-The bilinear term is capable of generating neutrino mass at tree level \cite{Grossman:1997is,Rakshit:2004rj,Grossman:2003gq}.
+The bilinear term is capable of generating one neutrino mass at tree level \cite{Grossman:1997is,Rakshit:2004rj,Grossman:2003gq}.
 However, one also needs to take into account the one-loop contributions to explain the oscillation data.
 The trilinear couplings need not be non-zero in that case from the perspective of light neutrino mass generation.
 Note that, the bilinear RPV (bRPV) terms can exist even in the absence of the trilinear terms in the theory and the trilinear couplings can be generated starting from the bilinear couplings \cite{Roy:1996bua}.
 On the other hand, if one starts from only trilinear RPV terms, the bilinear RPV couplings can be generated through renormalisation group evolution at a different energy scale \cite{deCarlos:1996ecd,Nardi:1996iy}.
-Consequently, bilinear RPV can be assumed to be the fundamental theory and hence, in this work we only focus on non-zero values of these couplings keeping all trilinear RPV couplings zero.
+Understandably, neutrino masses and mixing angles lead to constraints on the trilinear couplings \cite{Allanach:1999ic}.
+Bilinear RPV can be assumed to be the fundamental theory and hence, in this work, we only focus on non-zero values of these couplings keeping all trilinear RPV couplings zero.
+Note that, in the alignment of bilinear coupling parameters ($\epsilon_i$) and sneutrino vev ($v_i$), which arises naturally in the framework of horizontal symmetries, the three light mass eigenstates of $L_i$ correspond to the three light neutrinos ~\cite{Banks:1995by,Allanach:2003eb}.
+To achieve this, the alignment between soft coupling parameters, $B_i$ and $\epsilon_i$ is also required i.e., $B_i \propto \epsilon_i$~\cite{Banks:1995by,Allanach:2003eb}.
+In such cases, both the bilinear term and the soft breaking bilinear term can be rotated away by the field redefinition of $L_i$ and $H_u$.